-A total of twelve male observers participated in this evaluation.
-Nine of the observers were experienced USAF F-16 pilots, three observers were highly practiced non-pilots.
-Nine of the observers completed three experimental sessions while the other three observers completed two.
-The observers ranged in age from 31 to 52 years with a mean age of 44 years.

-Prior to participating in each experimental session, the visual acuity of each observer was tested using the Freiburg Visual Acuity test (FrACT) running on a laptop computer positioned 4 m from the observer.
+For the second evaluation, twelve male observers participated; eight of these were experienced pilots.
+Ten of the twelve participants completed 3 sessions each and two of the observers completed 2 sessions each.
+The mean age of the observers was 44 years.
+For the second evaluation visual acuity was tested using the Freiburg Visual Acuity test (FrACT) running on a laptop computer positioned 4 m from the observer.
 All observers had a visual acuity of 20:15 or better.